The Census of Dreams

 What do you need today?

 There were rules.
 No optimization.
 No scoring.
-No translating another person's answer into institutional language unless asked.
+No translating another person's answer into institutional language unless they asked.
 No solving before hearing.
-No preserving someone's words without consent.
+No keeping someone's words without consent.
 No calling the city a monster, because monsters make people stupid.
 No calling the system alive, because worship makes people useful.

 "Then what is it?"
 Rin asked.